xiangruipuzhao/libastro-cal/README.md

 Go to *tests/* directory, and follow the instructions in README.md to build and run the tests.

-## Authors
+## Original Author
-* faraco <skelic3@gmail.com>
+Momozor

 ## License
-This project is licensed under the GPL3 License and the original algorithms implementation was derived from astro-rust project under MIT license - see the LICENSE file for more details.
+This project is licensed under the GPL-3.0 License and the original algorithms implementation was derived from astro-rust project under MIT license - see the LICENSE file for more details.